Mikkomario/Utopia-Scala/Vault-Coder/README.md

 - **"prefix_columns": Boolean (optional)** - Whether sql column names should have a table-name -based prefix (default = `false`)
 - **"naming": Object (optional)** - An object where you can specify custom naming schemes for the generated documents
+  - See [Naming Object Structure](#naming-object-structure) for more details
+- **"types" / "data_types": Object (optional)** - Contains a custom data type object for each key.
+  The keys may be used within the property declarations to reference these data types.
-  - See details from below
+  - See [Data Type Object Structure](#data-type-object-structure) for more details
 - **"enumerations" / "enums": Object (optional)** - Contains a property for each introduced enumeration.
   Each property should have a string array value where each item represents a possible enumeration value.
 - **"referenced_enumerations" / "referenced_enums": [String]** - Paths to enumerations from other projects
   - Enumeration paths should include the full reference: E.g. `"utopia.vault.coder.model.enumeration.PropertyType"`
-- **"classes" / "class": Object** - Contains a property for each introduced sub-package, the value of each sub-package property should be a class object or an array of **class objects** (see structure below).
+- **"classes" / "class": Object** - Contains a property for each introduced sub-package, the value of each sub-package property should be a class object or an array of **class objects** (see [structure](#class-object-structure) below).

 ### Class Object Structure
 Class objects should contain following properties: